iotaledger/stronghold.rs/documentation/docs/retrospective/README.md

 Snapshot was only slightly modified, in that it was given a compression engine; LZ4, and it now uses ephemeral keys rather than direct passwords for the encryption.
 A user puts in their password, a key is derived from that password, a shared key is derived from this new key and then it is used to encrypt the data into the snapshot file format.
 Outside of those changes, the snapshot format is roughly the same as it was before except it now also uses crypto.rs for its encryption algorithms.

-The final major crate that was added to stronghold is the communications crate.
-The communications crate uses libp2p to set up the noise protocol and it mirrors the client interface.
+The final major crate that was added to stronghold is the p2p-communications crate.
+The p2p crate uses libp2p to set up the noise protocol and it mirrors the client interface.
 This system allows users to trigger procedures on remote strongholds and synchronize their snapshots between these remote systems.
 Eventually, they will also offer a borrowing mechanism that uses references to allow remote users to “use” secrets without having them on their local system.

 ***Future Development Options***